NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       of a graph's functional operations (``ops``) into one or more of nGraph's core ops.

+   International System of Units

+      Often abbreviated as "SI", the "Système Internationale d'Unités", was officially adopted in 1960.
+The SI is based on the original metric system from the 1950's with some additional features and simplifications.
+Scientific notation, which is widely used in SI, is a helpful abstraction for understanding many kinds of :term:`quantization` operations which can still be considered accurate at lower precisions.

    op

       An op represents an operation.
 Ops are stateless and have zero